 This tutorial example models the currents and the concentration of dissolved metal ions in a battery (corrosion cell) made from an orange and two metal nails.
 This type of battery is commonly used in chemistry lessons.
 Instead of an orange, lemons or potatoes can also be used.
 Read More

 This example models galvanic corrosion between two different phases in a magnesium alloy for a representative cross-sectional microstructure configuration.
-The Level Set interface is used here to model dissolution of a constituent phase leading to topological changes.
+The Phase Field interface is used here to model dissolution of a constituent phase leading to topological changes.
 The electrode ...
 Read More